Poetry, Language, Thought begins with a piece titled “The Thinker as Poet.”

 But that isn’t just a nice beginning for PLT, as if the philosopher shares his sweet attempt at verse and comments on that.
 No, this expresses something essential about Heidegger’s thinking.

 By the way, his meditation early on contains the epigram that appears on the frontispiece of W. J. Richardson’s monumental book on Heidegger: “To head toward a star, only this.”
 But Richardson translates ‘gehen’ as “follow”; PLT: “head toward.”
-The latter is clearly better because initiating/heading deserves to prevail over answering to a given heading, albeit relating to the same star in both cases.
+The latter is clearly better because initiating/heading deserves to prevail over answering to a given heading, albeit answering to the sky (so to speak) gives way to experience in which a star emerges (channels itself?: the divine; lives itself?: with mortality; recognizes itself?: in the world).

 Also a single star appears on Martin and Elfride’s single gravestone; no cross, like their children’s headstones.